 Once captured, a document is displayed on a color monitor.
 Every monitor has a set of colors it can display.
 A calibration device can determine the gamut of colors that the monitor is capable of displaying: its color profile.
 The color profile can be used to “tune” the monitor to a standard color display setting.
 The RGB values in the document are mapped to color values on the monitor.
 The color values are set by the video card as it maps RGB values to voltages applied to color phosphors on a CRT or to color ﬁlters on an LCD screen.
 Calibration can ensure that the displayed colors will be approximately identical on all monitors calibrated to the same standard settings.

-The document on the monitor is produced with additive color and viewed through transmissive light.
-The document as printed is produced with additive color and viewed with reﬂective light.
+The document on the monitor is produced with additive color (mix of primaries RGB yields white) and viewed through transmissive light.
+The document as printed is produced with subtractive color (mix of primaries CMY yields black) and viewed with reﬂective light.
 The differences in color representation are potentially huge.
 Color workﬂow for printing concentrates on three areas:

 - Providing a color proﬁle for each inkset and paper used on the printer.